 We are surrounded by social threats – people giving us negative feedback at work…the new scariest phrase at work I think is ‘can I give you some feedback?’, or people getting over-emotional and potentially a bit aggressive when they’re under pressure, or even just you sending out a piece of work that you’re pleased with hoping against hope that other people will like it as much as you do and that you won’t hear the phrase ‘can I give you some feedback?’ when it lands with the boss.
 So how can you deal best with social threats like these, stay professional and most importantly, keep yourself safe and happy?

-Today’s blog will focus on 4 areas which will help you protect yourself and get the best from the situation when you feel attacked by criticism, negative feedback or a particularly aggressive or full-on person at work.
+Today’s blog will focus on 4 areas that will help you protect yourself and get the best from the situation when you feel attacked by criticism, negative feedback or a particularly aggressive or full-on person at work.

 - Learn to respond and not react